 Tower speakers can come in several different configurations but there are three main classifications, named simply for the number of drivers each contains:

-Now that you’ve familiarized yourself with the different types of speakers, it’s time to consider what size you will need.
+Now that you’ve familiarised yourself with the different types of speakers, it’s time to consider what size you will need.
 Of course, you will need to make sure that the speakers will physically fit within the space you intend for it.
 If space is going to be limited, measure it and use it as a maximum size for the speaker’s footprint.

 As a general rule, the bigger the speaker the louder the sound, and vice versa.
 What size (and therefore loudness) you choose is a matter of its location and personal preferences.
 Room size plays a big factor; bigger rooms will need bigger speakers to fill the room with sound.
-Smaller rooms require less, but if you like loud sound you may still want to consider a larger speaker.
+Smaller rooms require less, but if you like a loud sound, you may still want to consider a larger speaker.

 The materials used in the room also make a difference - floors, walls, ceilings, furniture, and decorations all make a difference in a room’s acoustics.
 In general, softer materials (e.g., carpet) tend to absorb and dampen sound.
 Hard surfaces (wood, plaster, linoleum, etc.) tend to have the opposite effect, reflecting soundwaves which can cause an increase in volume and even some distortion.
-If you are having problems with a such a room, there are several options available to you, such as installing carpet or even wall-hanging sound dampeners.
+If you are having problems with such a room, there are several options available to you, such as installing carpet or even wall-hanging sound dampeners.
 Klipsch speakers with controlled directivity minimize adverse reactions with room acoustics because they focus the sound into the listening area, reducing reflections and, thus, variation in response or added distortion.

 A floorstanding speaker is rarely used by itself.
 Since stereo sound became popularized in the mid-to-late 20th century, sound recordings have been made with at least two, if not more, channels of sound.
 Stereo sound, which has two channels, adds the illusion of space by having two speakers create the impression of multi-directional sound being produced.
-Surround sound, which was created for film in the 1970s and popularized in home theater equipment in the 1990s, utilizes 5 or more channels of sound, expanding the number of speakers to increase the multi-directional effect.
+Surround sound, which was created for movies in the 1970s and popularized in home theater equipment in the 1990s, utilizes 5 or more channels of sound, expanding the number of speakers to increase the multi-directional effect.

 Common sets of surround speakers come in 5.1 and 7.1 speaker configurations.
 In a five-speaker system, there are pairs of two front and rear or side speakers along with a single center channel, with the .1 being made up of a subwoofer.
 A 7.1 speaker setup is also possible, with a similar form as the 5.1 except that there are two rear and two side speakers.